17th November 1991.With my friend from school, Wall.

 2008 - Donated a limited edition artwork for The Big Brothers Big Sisters NY Gala Exhibition Fundraiser

-2009 - Hosted and organised a discussion panel and cocktail party at Cipriani's in New York with the Guggenheim's YCC Committee
+2009 - Hosted a discussion panel and cocktail party at Cipriani's in New York with the Guggenheim's YCC Committee

-2009 - Hosted and organised an art party at Cipriani's rooftop
+2009 - Hosted an art party at Cipriani's rooftop

-2009 - Hosted and organised artist film screenings at Cipriani's New York
+2009 - Hosted artist film screenings at Cipriani's New York

 2015 - Donated the licensing rights to photography works to Bloodwise The Leukemia Charity